Introducing TOON: A Token-Efficient Format for LLM Prompts

 💡 Getting Started

-Ready to try Toon format?
+Ready to try TOON?
 Here's how to get started:

-1. Convert your existing JSON files using our online converter
+1. Convert your existing JSON payloads using our online converter

 2. Explore the complete documentation to learn the syntax